 Health Benefits of Indian Borage (Mexican Mint)

-One of the most popular uses of Indian borage is as an effective skin treatment.
+One of the most popular uses of Indian borage is an effective skin treatment.
 From bug bites and stings to eczema and psoriasis, Indian borage possesses the anti-inflammatory compounds that can quickly reduce redness and swelling, while also eliminating itchiness and irritation.

-If you do choose to extract the essential oil from the leaves of Indian borage, the volatile compounds in that extract include omega-6 fatty acids, such as gamma-linoleic acid.
+If you do choose to extract the essential oil from the leaves of Indian borage, the volatile compounds in that extract include omega-6 fatty acids, such as gamma-linolenic acid.
 This specific fatty acid has been linked to reducing arthritis by increasing joint regeneration; this can also be important for athletes or those with osteoporosis who have regular impact stress on their joints and bones.

-Vitamin C and A: The high content of ascorbic acid found in the herb makes it important as an immune system booster, while the carotenoids and vitamin A content can improve vision health, reducing oxidative stress in the eyes, and prevent macular degeneration.
+The high content of ascorbic acid found in the herb makes it important as an immune system booster, while the carotenoids and vitamin A content can improve vision, reducing oxidative stress in the eyes, and prevent macular degeneration.

 Indian borage has recently come back into the news because of research showing its positive effect on treating breast cancer; although the studies are still in progress, early reports show that the antioxidant of this herb, as well as the omega-6 gamma-linoleic acids, are effective in slowing the spread of breast cancer.
 The herb’s effect on prostatitis, one of the early indicators of prostate cancer, is also being studied.